 2014: Grand Opening of Wing 4

 Wing 4 at ISR-Thompson, officially opened for business, providing modern bio-social research space for ISR in the decades ahead, supported in part by NIH.
+Building for the Future tells the story of the project.

 2016: Margaret Levenstein named director of ICPSR